anupamme/Multi-Agent-Scientist/README.md

 NCBI Entrez email registration for PubMed API access API keys for patent databases (if applicable)

-The script will sequentially execute the following agents:

-Literature Review Agent: Fetches and summarizes scientific papers.
-Scientific Research Agent: Generates new scientific ideas.
-Patent Search Agent: Checks the originality of each idea.
-Patent Writing Agent: Drafts patent applications for original ideas.

-Agents and Their Functionality
+# Agents and Their Functionality
-1. Literature Review Agent
+## 1. Literature Review Agent
 Purpose: Collects and summarizes scientific papers relevant to the chosen topic.

 Data Sources: arXiv, PubMed